My Most Asked Weight Loss Surgery Questions (and Answers)

 as a bariatric dietitian for more than a decade

-I get so many emails, Facebook messages and Instagram DMs a week with similar questions.
-Which means, these are the overarching questions patients need to know.
+These are the most asked questions via email, Facebook messages and Instagram DMs.
+Which means, these are the overarching questions patients want to know!

 Many of these questions I’ve answered in older blogs or even video courses for my members.
 In those cases, I will link to the post that provides even more detail.